Winterize Palm Trees: Protect From Frost & Keep’em Alive!

 Ques 1.
 How does extreme winter affect the palm tree?

 Ans.
-Extreme winter can stunt the plant’s growth, and if the cold weather continues, it may kill the plant.
+Though there are ways to protect your trees and shrubs in winter, extreme winter can stunt the plant’s growth.
+If the cold weather continues, it may even kill the plant.
 Unfortunately, in most cases, the cold-damaged parts never recover.

 Ques 2.
 Where can I buy Palm tree covers for winter?